Dowell-Lab/srworkshop/day10/worksheets/Day10_Cheap_DataScience.md

 			step 3: #put the output back together each hisat2 will make a smaller bam, so once you are done you have to put the bams back togeter.
 			`samtools merge output.bam input1.bam input2.bam input3.bam ...`
+			after you merge they are not sorted like they should be `samtools sort merged.bam -o merged.sorted.bam`
+			then index it
+			`samtools index merged.sorted.bam`

 ## Super computer "Rental", a.k.a. cloud computing.
 	0. Use GCP (Google Cloud Platform) or AWS (Amazon Web Services).
 These are super computer you essentialy rent.
 That's what we did this week.